Storage Technologies Overview

 For more information, see Virtual Machine Storage Migration Overview.

-Hyper-V in Windows Server 2012 R2 includes the ability to set certain Quality of Service (QoS) parameters for storage on a virtual machine.
+Set certain Quality of Service (QoS) parameters for storage on a virtual machine.
 Storage QoS provides storage performance isolation in a multitenant environment and mechanisms to notify you when the storage I/O performance does not meet the defined threshold to efficiently run your virtual machine workloads.

 For more information, see Storage Quality of Service Overview.